 The short answer is that as of yet there is no certain ‘best’ time to ingest CrM.
 Studies argue left, right and centre as to the best approach and there is no definitive answer.
 Analysing literature trends begin to appear though.
 On non-training days it is generally agreed that ingestion timing is less important, basically whenever suits the individual.

 On training days, however, in and around training is considered optimal.
 This is where we begin to see the contrast.
 Depending on which study you look at, will influence your decision.
 There is evidence to support both pre and post training (if in a loading phase do both!).

-Having examined previous research and reviews, it can be tentatively proposed, that fractionally more studies support that of post-workout supplementation.
+Having examined previous research and reviews, it can be tentatively proposed that fractionally more studies support post-workout supplementation.